Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know_windows.md

 ## How to run a program as an administrator

-* Windows: right click on a program icon (say, Command Prompt) and select “Run as administrator”
+* Right click on a program icon (say, Command Prompt) and select “Run as administrator”.
-* Mac: precede the command with `sudo` on the command line; no equivalent method in GUI
+	* **CAUTION!** You may accidentally break your system by removing essential files or directories.
+	* Use only when you have a good reason to; close program when done.

 ## Environment variables (aka system variables)

+* How to view environment variables through a GUI
+	* File Explorer -> Right click on 'This PC', select 'Properties' -> Advanced System Settings -> Environment Variables
-* How to view system variables in a terminal
+* How to view environment variables in a terminal
 	* In `cmd`, type in: `set`
-* How to view system variables through a GUI
-	* File Explorer -> Right click on 'This PC', select 'Properties' -> Advanced System Settings -> Environment Variables